-An equivalence operator is represented by a circular shape containing the symbol " $\Xi$ " (letter "xi" of the Greek alphabet).
+An equivalence operator is represented by a circular shape containing the symbol " Ξ " (letter "xi" of the Greek alphabet).
 The choice of the symbol is motivated by its use in mathematics for describing relationships as "equivalent to" or "identical to".
-The shape is linked to two ports, that are small arcs attached to the centres of opposite sides of the shape, as shown in Figure 2.52 on the next page.
-The incoming logic arcs (Section 2.10.1) are linked to the extremity of the leftmost or uppermost port, while the outgoing logic arcs (Section 2.10.1) is linked to the extremity of the rightmost or bottommost port.
+The shape is linked to two ports, that are small arcs attached to the centres of opposite sides of the shape, as shown in Figure 2.52 on the following page.